Skip to main content

 The employee’s manager can check the employee out and select the correct end time.
 The manager can also delete a time registration and create a new one with the correct start and end time.
 This can be done from the manager’s mobile app, web, or Outlook app.

-Alternatively, a user with the Payroll Admin role can, via Calendar Access, check an employee out, delete a registration, or create a new registration with the correct start and end time.
+Alternatively, a user with the Payroll Admin role can, via Calendar access, check an employee out, delete a registration, or create a new registration with the correct start and end time.

 How does the solution prevent colleagues from checking in or out for each other?